 Let’s say you’ve planted lettuce seeds in a seed starter mix.
 The seedlings germinate and start growing, and you start to get excited about putting them out in your garden.
-But a few days later, your seedlings fall over and die one by one!
+A few days later though, your seedlings fall over and die one by one!
 This is known as damping off.
 It is a disease that happens when an unhealthy environment and disease-causing microbes coincide.
 Damping off can affect almost any type of seedling, including lettuce.
-But it’s relatively simple to prevent.
+However, it’s relatively simple to prevent.
 Read on to learn what to do about damping off of lettuce.

 Symptoms of Lettuce Damping Off

 When lettuce seedlings are afflicted by damping off, the stem develops brown areas or white, moldy patches, then weakens and falls over, and the plant dies.
 You may also see mold growing on the soil surface.

 Sometimes you won’t see the infection on the stem, but the roots are infected.
 If you pull up a dead seedling, you’ll see that the roots are black or brown.
 Seeds can also be infected and killed before they germinate.

 Several microbial species can infect seedlings and cause damping off.
 Rhizoctonia solani, Pythium species, Sclerotinia species, and Thielaviopsis basicola can all cause damping off of lettuce.
 However, these organisms don’t grow well if you provide your seedlings with healthy growing conditions.

 Too much moisture is the most common cause of damping off, as it makes seedlings much more susceptible to stem and root infections.
 Damping off is usually a sign that you are overwatering or that the humidity is too high.